aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/fabric-topology.md

       # Useful for "border" leaf.
       always_include_vrfs_in_tenants: [ < tenant_1 >, < tenant_2 >, "all" ]

-      # Only configure VLANs, SVIs, VRFs in use by connected endpoints
-      # or downstream L2 switches.
+      # Only configure VLANs, SVIs, VRFs in use by connected endpoints or downstream L2 switches.
+      # Note!
+This feature only considers configuration managed by eos_designs.
+      # This excludes structured_config, custom_structured_config, raw_eos_cli, eos_cli, custom tempaltes, configlets etc.
       only_vlans_in_use: < true | false | default -> false >

     # Activate or deactivate IGMP snooping | Optional, default is true